-Trump has shredded norms.
+Perspective | Trump has shredded norms.
 Here’s an exhaustive – and still partial – list.

 Trump refers to a George W. Bush-appointed federal judge who ruled against his travel ban as a “so-called judge.”

-Week 13House Speaker Nancy Pelosi calls on the FBI to probe Trump’s personal and financial ties to Russia.
+Week 13House Democratic leader Nancy Pelosi calls on the FBI to probe Trump’s personal and financial ties to Russia.

 Citing a petition signed by 1.5 million citizens, British officials announce that Trump will not be allowed to address Parliament during his upcoming visit.